 - B. General Provisions - 1.
 The duration of the temporary period is stated hereinafter, provided, however, renewal of the permit may be requested.
 The Planning Director is not obligated to renew such permits if doing so leads to a defacto permanent use. - 2.
-Temporary Uses shall be subject to all the regulations of the applicable district in which they are located. - C. Permitted Temporary Uses - Temporary office, model home or model apartment, and related signs, both incidental and necessary for the sale, rental, or lease of real property in the district.
+Temporary Uses shall be subject to all the regulations of the applicable district in which they are located. - C. Permitted Temporary Uses - 1.
+Temporary office, model home or model apartment, and related signs, both incidental and necessary for the sale, rental, or lease of real property in the district.
 Maximum duration: 18 months. - 2.
+In any zoning district, temporary construction fencing may be authorized to enclose an active construction site if necessary to protect materials and equipment, to prevent unauthorized entry to the site, or to mitigate a threat to public safety.
+The fence shall be removed when construction activity has been completed or discontinued or the hazard has been resolved.
+Maximum duration: 90 days or as otherwise required by the Planning Director. - 3.
 Non-commercial concrete batching plant, both incidental and necessary to construction in the district.
-Maximum duration: 18 months. - 3.
+Maximum duration: 18 months. - 4.
 Temporary building or yard for construction materials and equipment, both incidental and necessary to construction in the district.
-Maximum duration: 18 months. - 4.
+Maximum duration: 18 months. - 5.
 Parking lot designated for a special event in a district.
-Maximum duration: 3 days. - 5.
+Maximum duration: 3 days. - 6.
 Parking of recreational vehicles in the front yard for visitation.
 Maximum duration: 7 consecutive days, with a maximum total of 14 days per year.
-A permit shall not be required for this temporary use. - 6.
-Mobile home as a temporary office during the period of construction and development.
-Maximum duration: 18 months. - 7.
+A permit shall not be required for this temporary use.

+- 7. Mobile home as a temporary office during the period of construction and development.
+Maximum duration: 18 months. - 8.
 Moving and storage containers parked in the front yard.
 Maximum duration: 30 days.
-A permit shall not be required for this temporary use.

-8. Other similar uses deemed temporary by the Board of Zoning Appeals and attached with such time period, conditions and safeguards as the Board may deem necessary.
+A permit shall not be required for this temporary use. - 9.
+Other similar uses deemed temporary by the Board of Zoning Appeals and attached with such time period, conditions and safeguards as the Board may deem necessary.